 The Urban Analytics Lab seminar series is part of our community engagement and to provide a platform leading to discussions, new ideas, and spurring collaborations.
-In our series, we give priority to early career researchers, but also host seasoned researchers and professors.
+In our series, we give priority to early career researchers (e.g. junior faculty) to increase their visibility and learn about the latest exciting ideas, but host seasoned researchers and professors as well.

 Further, sometimes we organise guest lectures at the department level.
 These are included below.
 For the full list of events at our NUS Department of Architecture see the list of events.